-Table \ref{tab:Ablation-Driving-metrics} assesses prediction fidelity and environmental dynamics across various world models, using our diffusion policy actor consistently across all models.
-This isolates the impact of each world model and allows for a focused assessment of each world model’s ability to capture underlying environmental dynamics and its influence on trajectory prediction performance.
-Results in \underline{(rows 2, 3 and 4)} highlight the VISTAPlan's superior performance with a 20\% and 14.6\% gain in \textit{SR} and \textit{RC} metrics respectively, underscoring the importance of accurate future state predictions and validating VISTA's role as the foundation for our world model framework.
+Table \ref{table:Ablation-Driving-metrics} evaluates prediction fidelity and environmental dynamics across different world models using a uniform \textit{DPA} policy.
+This isolates the impact of each model, allowing a focused assessment of its ability to capture environmental dynamics and influence trajectory prediction.
+Results in \underline{(rows 2, 3, and 4)} highlight \textit{DiffDreamer}'s superior performance, achieving a 20\% and 14.6\% improvement in \textit{SR} and \textit{RC}, respectively.
+This underscores the importance of accurate future state predictions and validates the use of SVD as the foundation of our world model framework.